 Day passes are valid for a single day only, but you can tube all day!
-A season pass is our best value and pays for itself in just two visits!
+A season pass is our best value and pays for itself in just three visits!

 Do you offer senior rates for AvalancheXpress tickets?

 Sorry, we do not offer senior rates.
 Our rates are for guests 4 and under, or 5 and up.
 We do offer a 10% military discount.
 To take advantage of this offer, please purchase tickets at the ticket counter.